jbarkhan/blog/content/posts/detection-engineering-what-matters-and-can-you-measure-success.md

 - Mean time to triage.
 - Alert fatigue indicator.

-None of these are going to be particularly informative and they are almost always confounded by factors that you might not be aware of or that are outside your remit.
+None of these are going to be particularly informative alone and they are almost always confounded by factors that you might not be aware of or that are outside your remit.
 Be careful when calculating and interpreting these statistics.

 # to summarise
 I think there are three variables that matter: